guitarmarx/kopano-image/README.md

 # Kopano-Image

-this docker image deploys kopano based on nginx und php-fpm-7.
-**Note:** You need a `kopano serial key` to build and use kopano.
+this docker image deploys kopano based on apache and php **Note:** You need a `kopano serial key` to build and use kopano.

 #### Requirements